École Jeannine Manuel - Lille

 |Diploma Coordinator||Nicola French|

-École Jeannine Manuel Lille is a non-profit pre-K-12 coeducational school founded in 1992 and welcomes students from nursery to 12th grade.
-As the sister school of École Jeannine Manuel Paris, they have the same educational project and the same mission: develop international understanding through bilingual (French/English) education.
-An associated UNESCO school, École Jeannine Manuel Lille is the only non-denominational independent school in Nord-Pas-de-Calais, with over 900 pupils representing 50 nationalities and every major cultural tradition.
+École Jeannine Manuel Lille is a non-profit nursery-12 coeducational school founded in 1992 and welcomes students from nursery to 12th grade.
+As the sister school of École Jeannine Manuel Paris, they have the same educational project and the same mission: promote international understanding through bilingual (French/English) education.
+An associated UNESCO school, École Jeannine Manuel Lille is the only non-denominational independent school in Nord-Pas-de-Calais, with almost 1000 pupils representing 50 nationalities and every major cultural tradition.
 The school’s academic excellence matches its diversity: École Jeannine Manuel Lille achieves excellent performances, both at the French Baccalaureate and the International Baccalaureate.
 The school is accredited by the French Ministry of Education, the International Baccalaureate Organization (IBO), the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).

 Ecole Jeannine Manuel Lille's campus extends over 8.5 acres.
 It includes a boarding house, a restaurant, and state-of-the-art sports facilities including a 1500 m2 gym with its own climbing wall, a 300m racing track, and two outdoor playing fields.
 The boarding house currently welcomes 120 pupils from 6th to 12th grade.

 Each year, École Jeannine Manuel Lille welcomes non-French speaking students.
 These students integrate the school through the adaptation program, which provides intensive instruction in French, support in English as needed, help in understanding and adjusting to French culture, and differentiated coursework and assessment during their adaptation period.
 The lower and middle school follow the French national curriculum with several exceptions: English is taught every day and, in middle school, experimental sciences, history and geography are taught in English.
 The curriculum is enriched at all levels, not only with a more advanced English language and literature curriculum, but also, for example, with Chinese language instruction (compulsory in grades 3-4-5), an integrated science program in lower school, and independent research projects in middle school.